-- NCore performs weekly maintenance on all instruments, covers the most complex ones with service contracts.
-These actions contribute to a stable of reliable instruments that can be used by trained scientists with confidence.
+- NCore performs weekly maintenance on all instruments and covers the most complex ones with service contracts.
+These actions contribute to stable and reliable instruments that can be used by trained scientists with confidence.

 - If you are publishing data acquired using NCore instruments, please acknowledge us in your papers.
 Please include the following text in your publication acknowledgements: ‘The Nanomedicines Characterization Core Facility, Center of Nanotechnology in Drug Delivery, UNC School of Pharmacy’.
 If you think that the NCore support of your research may be sufficient to merit authorship, take a look at these authorship guidelines from the ABRF.

 While NCore can guarantee work directly undertaken by staff is done to the highest standards, it is the responsibility of individual scientists to ensure they follow our recommendations to ensure the rigor and reproducibility of their research.

 Eight Steps to Rigorous and Reproducible Experiments in Biomolecular Research at UNC:

 - If using a Core facility, consult with the Core staff in the planning stage.
 Consult with a statistician if you need help developing a Power Analysis to ensure that your results will be adequately powered.

 - Design your experiment with sufficient controls (rigor) and replicates (reproducibility).

 - Ensure that ALL of your reagents (antibodies, cell lines, mice) are fully validated (see below).